 Abstract.
-A set of 24 isolated, 46 compound and 36 multi-night substorm events from the years 2008-2013 have been analysed in this study.
+A set of 24 isolated, 46 compound, and 36 multinight substorm events from the years 2008-2013 have been analysed in this study.
 Isolated substorm events are defined as single expansion-recovery phase pairs, compound substorms consist of multiple phase pairs, and multi-night substorm events refer to recurring substorm activity on consecutive nights.
-Approximately 200 nights of substorm activity observed over the Fennoscandian Lapland have been analysed for their magnetic disturbance

-5 magnitude and the level of cosmic radio noise absorption.
-Substorm events were automatically detected from the local electrojet index data and visually categorised.
+Approximately 200 nights of substorm activity observed over Fennoscandian Lapland have been analysed for their magnetic disturbance magnitude and the level of cosmic radio noise absorption.
+Substorm events were automatically detected from the local electrojet index data and visually categorized.

-We show that isolated substorms have limited lifetimes and spatial extents, as compared to the other substorm types.
-The average intensity (both in absorption and ground-magnetic deflection) of compound and multi-night substorm events is similar.
+We show that isolated substorms have limited lifetimes and spatial extents as compared to the other substorm types.
+The average intensity (both in absorption and groundmagnetic deflection) of compound and multi-night substorm events is similar.
 For multi-night substorm events, the first night is rarely associated with the strongest absorption.
-Instead, the high-energy

-- 10 electron population needed to cause the strongest absorption builds up over 1-2 additional nights of substorm activity.
-The non-linear relationship between the absorption and the magnetic deflection at high and low activity conditions is also discussed.
-We further collect in-situ particle spectra for expansion and recovery phases to construct median precipitation fluxes at energies from 30 eV up to about 800 keV.
-In the expansion phases the bulk of the spectra shows a local maximum flux in the range of a few keV to 10 keV, while in the recovery phases higher fluxes are seen in the range of tens of keV to hundreds of keV.
-These - 15 findings are discussed in the light of earlier observations of substorm precipitation and their atmospheric effects.
+Instead, the high-energy electron population needed to cause the strongest absorption builds up over 1-2 additional nights of substorm activity.
+The non-linear relationship between the absorption and the magnetic deflection at high- and lowactivity conditions is also discussed.
+We further collect in situ particle spectra for expansion and recovery phases to construct median precipitation fluxes at energies from 30 eV up to about 800 keV.
+In the expansion phases the bulk of the spectra show a local maximum flux in the range of a few keV to 10 keV, while in the recovery phases higher fluxes are seen in the range of tens of keV to hundreds of keV.
+These findings are discussed in the light of earlier observations of substorm precipitation and their atmospheric effects.